aryahonraopatil/aryahonraopatil/README.md

 ## Hi there 👋

-### I'm Arya Honraopatil, a computer science researcher!
+### I'm Arya Honraopatil, a human-centered AI researcher!

 ## About me
-- 🔭 I’m currently working on building AI applications.
+- 🔭 I’m currently working on expressive storytelling and Dungeons & Dragons AI.
-- 🌱 I’m looking to collaborate on research projects involving Natural lnaguage processing, and speech technologies.
+- 🌱 I’m looking to collaborate on research projects involving natural lnaguage processing (NLP), reinforcement learning (RL) and speech technologies.
-- 👩🏻‍🎓 I have a Masters in Computer Science and a Bachelors in Computer Engineering.
+- 👩🏻‍🎓 I am pursuing my Ph.D. in OCmputer Science at UMBC and have a Masters in Computer Science and a Bachelors in Computer Engineering.